Natural Skincare, Organic Skin Care, Natural Beauty Products

 Also, our herbalist takes great care in selecting the best ingredients from the place of origin that give to the ingredient the best qualities and combines them in the most powerful way to secure the best possible result, in formulations that please all the senses and that help preserve the product naturally.
 So, our products not only do good, but also smell nice and give a deep sense of pleasure, satisfaction relaxation, while applying them.

 Q: So, what if I am allergic to certain essential oils?
 Is it better to use mass-produced skincare?

 A: Some natural essential oils, such as rosemary, bergamot and peppermint can irritate or inflame sensitive skin; Coconut oil, a popular natural ingredient, can cause acne.
 If you are allergic to certain essential oils, you just need to let us know.
 Here at Antique Apothecary we create natural and lovingly handmade products and we can customise the products to your own specifications.
 We also produce our products in small batches, so that customers get them at their freshest and best.

 Q: So, how do you ensure that your products keep all their beneficial qualities?

-A: We manufacture the products ourselves (we do not and will never outsource their production) because we operate a very strict quality control process.
+A: We manufacture our natural and organic skincare products ourselves (we do not and will never outsource their production) because we operate a very strict quality control process.
 Also, the formulation of ingredients, their preparation and packaging all have preservative action.